ctodocs/ctod/intro-and-system-check.md

 7. Note: The local destination for this repo will be in your Documents folder, within a GitHub folder (```yourusername/Documents/Github/futureDocs```) by default, unless you've updated your destination preferences in GitHub Desktop.

 8. Open your project in VSCode.
-Your repository will be visible in the explorer, and you should see the following files:
+Your repository will be visible in the explorer, and you should see the following:

 ```
 .